Open Source · AGPL v3 · Community Project

 Compliance GapsWhere an app's declared minimum age clashes with the legal age of consent of each country — systemic violations, quantified.

-Risk AtlasNational EdTech systems scored for fundamental-rights risk, each with a one-click path to a full impact assessment.
+Risk AtlasNational EdTech systems scored for fundamental-rights risk, each with a one-click path to a structured FRIA first draft.

 Forward SignalUpcoming consultations, bills and policy moves ranked by deadline — so you act before the window closes.

-FRIA EngineGenerate an EU AI Act Article 27 Fundamental Rights Impact Assessment, specialised for minors — auto-saved, versioned, and exportable as a legal document.
+FRIA EngineProduce a structured first draft of an EU AI Act Article 27 Fundamental Rights Impact Assessment, specialised for minors — auto-saved, versioned and exportable.
+A starting point for expert completion, not a substitute for it.

 ContributeUpload a report or decision (PDF / DOCX) and the platform structures it for review — so field experts shape what Aegis tracks.